 Our main finding is that exporting has a robust, positive, statistically significant effect on wage premia.
 The magnitude is economically significant: a 1 percentage point increase in a plant's export share (on an initial mean of 4% overall, or 15% conditional on exporting) is associated with approximately a 1% increase in plant-level wage premia.
-Our estimates suggest that essentially all of the effect of exporting on average wages at the plant level is explained by the increase in wage premia, rather than by changes in workforce The data we use are at the plant level and unfortunately we do not know which firm a given plant is part of.
-Hereafter we will treat plants as decision-makers.

-composition, at least for the medium-term time frame we are able to study.
+Our estimates suggest that essentially all of the effect of exporting on average wages at the plant level is explained by the increase in wage premia, rather than by changes in workforce composition, at least for the medium-term time frame we are able to study.
 These results are robust to using several different measures of export propensity and to including an earlier pre-crisis period (1988-1990) in the analysis.
 We conclude that exporting is an important determinant of wage premia among Mexican manufacturing firms.